swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 This proposal includes low-level implementation details in order to showcase how one can use to build a real, efficient, and extensible distributed actor system using the proposed language runtime.
 It is primarily written for distributed actor system authors, which need to understand the underlying mechanisms which distributed actors use.

-End users, who just want to use _distributed actors_, and not necessarily _implement_ a distributed actor system runtime, do not need to dive deep as deep into this proposal, and may be better served by reading [SE-0366: Distributed Actor Isolation](https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md) which focuses on how distributed actors are used.
+End users, who just want to use _distributed actors_, and not necessarily _implement_ a distributed actor system runtime, do not need to dive deep as deep into this proposal, and may be better served by reading [SE-0366: Distributed Actor Isolation][isolation] which focuses on how distributed actors are used.
 Reading this — runtime — proposal, however, will provide additional insights as to why distributed actors are isolated the way they are.

 This proposal focuses on how a distributed actor system runtime can be implemented.
 Because this language feature is extensible, library authors may step in and build their own distributed actor runtimes.
 It is expected that there will be relatively few, but solid actor system implementations eventually, yet their use would apply to many many more end-users than actor system developers.